hyunseungkang/sisVIVE/README.md

 cv.sisVIVE(Y,D,Z)
 ```

-#### References
+## References
-Kang, H., Zhang, A., Cai, T. T., and Small, D. S. (2016). <a href="http://www.tandfonline.com/doi/full/10.1080/01621459.2014.994705">'Instrumental Variables EStiamtion with Some Invalid Instruments and its Application to Mendelian Randomization.'</a> <i>Journal of the American Statistical Association </i>, 111, 132-144.
+Kang, H., Zhang, A., Cai, T. T., and Small, D. S. (2016). <a href="http://www.tandfonline.com/doi/full/10.1080/01621459.2014.994705"> Instrumental Variables EStiamtion with Some Invalid Instruments and its Application to Mendelian Randomization.</a> <i>Journal of the American Statistical Association </i>, 111, 132-144.